 5. iMandarinPod (Beginners to Advanced)

 iMandarinPod podcast offers Mandarin lessons for learners of all levels.
-The podcast is hosted by a team of experienced Chinese teachers who clearly explain vocabulary, grammar, and pronunciation and give examples of using the language in context.
+The podcast is hosted by a team of experienced Chinese teachers who clearly explain vocabulary, grammar, and pronunciation and provide examples of language use in context.

 The interactive lessons allow listeners to practice their speaking, listening, and comprehension skills.
-It covers many topics, from everyday greetings and introductions to advanced business and academic Chinese.
+It covers a wide range of topics, from everyday greetings and introductions to advanced business and academic Chinese.

 The podcast is top-notch for learners who want to improve their Chinese language skills systematically.
-It is available on all major podcast platforms, as well as on their official website.
+It is available on all major podcast platforms and on their official website.

 6. TalkChineasy